SillyTavern/SillyTavern-Docs/Extras/extensions/EmulatorJS.md

 ## Comments mode

-With the power of multimodal models such as GPT-4 Vision, your AI bots can see your game play and provide witty in-character comments.
+With the power of multimodal models such as GPT-4 Vision, your AI bots can see your gameplay and provide witty in-character comments.

 ### Requirements

 1. A browser that supports [ImageCapture](https://developer.mozilla.org/en-US/docs/Web/API/ImageCapture#browser_compatibility).
 Tested on desktop Chrome.
 Firefox requires to enable it with config.
 Safari won't work.
 2. Image inlining mode is recommended.
 Requires OpenAI or OpenRouter API key with "gpt-4-vision" as the selected model.
-3. If image inlining is disabled, make sure that "Image Captioning" extension is enabled, then select the "Multimodal" captioning source:
+3. If image inlining is disabled, make sure that the "Image Captioning" extension is enabled, then select the "Multimodal" captioning source:
   - OpenAI API with access to the "gpt-4-vision" model.
   - OpenRouter API with compatible model.